Ibrahim Farghali: Published works

 5- Jenneya Fi Qarora (Jennie in a Bottle), a novel, Al Ain publishing house 2007, 2009.

 6- Midad Al Hewar (dialogue Ink) a travel book about Stuttgart in Germany as a part from the project (Town Chronicles funded by Goethe Institute).
 Published by Al Ain Publishing house in 2006.

 7- Abnaa' Al Gabalawi (Sons of Gabalwi)a novel.
 Published by Al Ain Publishing house - Cairo 2009, 2010.

+8- The Temple of Silken Fingers, which was nominated for the International Prize for Arabic Fiction.
+It won the Sawiris Cultural Award for the Egyptian Literature in 2016.